-New growth funds translated into 139 new classes, as well as a doubling of summer school classes.
+An infusion of growth funds translated into 139 new classes, as well as a doubling of summer school offerings.

-Library System Shared with CalArts
+Library Shares with CalArts

-In a cost-saving measure, College of the Canyons and its neighbor, California Institute of the Arts, partnered and split the cost of an online library automation system that both institutions were able to utilize.
+In a novel cost-saving measure, College of the Canyons and its neighbor, California Institute of the Arts, partnered and split the cost of an online library automation system that both institutions were able to utilize.

-Van Hook Enters Hall of Fame
+Dr. Van Hook Enters Hall of Fame

 Superintendent-President Dr. Dianne G. Van Hook was inducted into the Long Beach City College Hall of Fame.
-Van Hook had graduated from the college.
+Van Hook had graduated from the community college.